 This section will walk through creating and configuring robust assertion points.
 This guide assumes that you have already created a type for the assets to be tracked, and have some instances associated with tags.
-See Creating a custom type and Tag association on the SmartSpace website at http://www.ubisensesmartspace.com/ for how to do this.
+See Types and objects and Tag association on the Ubisense Documentation Portal for how to do this.
 We assume the asset type is called Product.

 1. If you haven't already done so, set up a representation model for Assertion Point so you can place them and see where they are placed.
-See Importing an object representation on the SmartSpace website at http://www.ubisensesmartspace.com/ for how to set a representation on a type in SmartSpace Config.
+See and Adding a representation to a type on the Ubisense Documentation Portal for how to set a representation on a type in

+SmartSpace Config.
 Make sure the representation is scaled to a suitable size, and the origin set appropriately.

 Create an object for the assertion area.
-Using SmartSpace Config, under TYPES/OBJECTS drag out the Assertion Area type into the right-hand window.
+Using SmartSpace Config, under TYPES/OBJECTS drag out the Assertion Area type into the object browser.
 Double-click <Create new object> from the Assertion Area objects window.
 Enter the name of the assertion area into the name field, and click Save.